HVML/PurC/README.md

 ```

 This statement called the `writelines` method of `$STREAM.stdout`, and the
-method print the `Hello, world!` to STDOUT, i.e., your terminal.
+method printed the `Hello, world!` to STDOUT, i.e., your terminal.

 Now we rewrite the above program a little more complicated to have the following
 features: